ruben69695/ruben69695/README.md

 Here we have some information about me:
 - 🔭 I’m currently working on @CounterGrogWise
 - 🌱 I’m currently improving my knowledge in web development, cloud and machine learning
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate with open source projects
 - 📫 How to reach me: SAY MY NAME!!!
 - 💬 Ask me about Awacates
 - ⚡ Fun fact: Damn, I forgot my cookies in the moon